 Lock and unlock 1Password

 When you’re done using 1Password, you can lock it.
-To lock 1Password, click the account or collection at the top of the sidebar and choose Lock (Control-Shift-L).
+To lock 1Password, click the account or collection at the top of the sidebar and choose Lock (or press Ctrl + Shift + L).

 To unlock 1Password again, enter your account password.
 You can also use system authentication to unlock 1Password with your Linux user password, your fingerprint or other biometrics, or your security key.